tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/监控与告警/监控功能_intl_en.md

 To make it easier for you to view and stay up to date with how instances work, TencentDB for MySQL provides a wide variety of performance monitoring metrics and convenient monitoring features (custom view, time comparison, merged monitoring metrics, etc).
 You can log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), and view them in **Instance Monitoring** on the instance management page.
 >?
->- You can get instance monitoring metrics by calling the [GetMonitorData](https://intl.cloud.tencent.com/document/product/248/33881) API or using the [TencentDB for MySQL monitoring metrics](https://intl.cloud.tencent.com/document/product/248/11006) in Cloud Monitor.
+>- You can get instance monitoring metrics by calling the [GetMonitorData](https://intl.cloud.tencent.com/document/product/248/33881) API or using the [TencentDB for MySQL monitoring metrics](https://intl.cloud.tencent.com/document/product/248/11006) in Tencent Cloud Observability Platform (TCOP).
 >- You can [create dashboards](https://console.cloud.tencent.com/monitor/dashboard2/default?channel=10) for monitoring metrics to analyze monitored data dynamically.
 >- If the number of tables in a single instance exceeds one million, database monitoring may be affected.
 Make sure that the number of tables in a single instance is below one million.

-## Types of instances for monitoring
+## Types of Instances for Monitoring
 TencentDB for MySQL source, read-only, and disaster recovery instances as well as database proxy nodes can be monitored, and each instance is provided with a separate monitoring view for easy query.

-## Types of monitoring
+## Monitoring Types
 Four types of monitoring are available for TencentDB for MySQL: resource monitoring, engine monitoring (general), engine monitoring (extended), and deployment monitoring.
 You can view the metrics of different monitoring types to gain a quick and accurate understanding of how instances perform and operate.
 >?TencentDB for MySQL single-node instances of cloud disk edition currently support resource monitoring and engine monitoring (general) but not engine monitoring (extended) and deployment monitoring.
 >